- 11 Things You Want To Know Before Taking an NCL Getaway Cruise With Kids

 An example of how things changed: On the Breakaway I took a 30-minute ”Thriller” dance class in a room with a wall of mirrors.
 I had fun and actually learned part of the dance from Michael Jackson’s video.

 The same class on the Getaway lasted less than 15 minutes and took place in the main atrium.
 It felt less like a dance lesson or more like we were entertaining the crowd that’s always gathered there.

 Three short sessions we did enjoy were juggling, cupcake decorating and a Q&A with the captain.
 But both Rich and I found fewer classes that interested us than on the previous sail.

 Speaking of upselling… I love a good spa and try to fit a massage into most vacations.
 But the prices at Mandara were about triple what I pay at upscale day spas in New York City.
 This seemed well beyond the expected resort-spa mark up.
 And you can expect your pricey service to conclude with a sales pitch for the ship’s beauty line.

 If you really want to use the ship spa, look for port-day deals.
 But I recommend instead that you get your mani-pedi done before you leave town and book spa time at one of your ports of call.
 Costa Maya and Roatán have lovely day spas (Costa Maya’s is right in the port), where you can book very good massages and other treatments for a fraction of the onboard prices.

 10. Pack lanyards

-In short: This NCL cruise wasn’t a slam-dunk.
+The Norwegian Cruise Lines Getaway wasn’t a slam-dunk.
 But on balance we enjoyed more than we didn’t.
-We relaxed, ate well, did fun things and got away from frigid winter weather for a pretty reasonable sum.
+We relaxed, ate well, did fun things both on the ship and in the ports of call and got away from frigid winter weather for a pretty reasonable sum.
 For me that’s a successful vacation.

 Pin it for later!